Karamya/joker/README.md

 `I was going to make a joke about the movie Titanic, but I didn't want to go on.`

-`I was going to make a joke about the movie Titanic, but I didn't want to go on.`

 `I have a problem with my mom.
 It's gonna be so great.`

 `Why did the blonde stare at her windows for hours?
 First she liked it.`